Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation: MATERIALS AND METHODS

-The data integration process has been successfully completed at the Pediatric Intensive Care Unit, CHUSJ, for more than 1300 patients.
+Fig. \ref{fig:method} illustrates the conceptual framework for conducting the experiments.
+First, the data integration process has been completed at the Pediatric Intensive Care Unit, CHUSJ, for more than 1300 patients.
+After the research protocol was approved by the research ethics board from Research Center of the Sainte-Justine University Hospital.
 We only took information from two types of notes, including admission and evaluation notes.
+Since, these notes documented the reasons why a patient was admitted to the hospital by the physician in charge.
+And, the notes also provided the initial instruction for that patient's care based on the patient's health status.
 Primarily, we focused on medical background, history of the disease to admission, and cardiovascular evaluation.
 Furthermore, we only used notes for each patient's first stay within the first 24h since the admission.
 If a patient had more than one ICU stay, we only analyzed the first one.
-Two doctors from the CHUSJ (Dr. Jérôme Rambaud and Dr. Guillaume Sans) separately reviewed each patient's notes; then, each note was manually labeled ``YES" or ``NO" for positively cardiac failure or under a healthy condition, respectively.
-Finally, to avoid data contamination, we checked both the ``patientID" and ``careproviderID" to ensure that there were not any notes being present in the training cohort and the testing cohort at the same time.

-Totally, we have 5444 single line of notes with 1941 positive cases (35.65\% of total) and 3503 negative cases.
-Fig. \ref{fig:notes_example} shows an example of clinical notes with labels, which are sorted as the top 10 longest length in total number of characters.
-Besides, average length of number of characters is 601, and 704 for the positive cases, and negative case, respectively.
-And, average length of number of digits is 25 and 26 for the positive cases, and negative case, respectively.
+We did not have any missing notes but we can not exclude some information that were not collected by physicians and then not reported in the note.
+However, the data fully reflect real clinical practice.
+Then, two doctors from the CHUSJ (Dr. Jérôme Rambaud and Dr. Guillaume Sans), who did not compose the notes at the first hand, separately reviewed each patient's notes; each note was manually labeled ``YES" or ``NO" for positively cardiac failure or under a healthy condition, respectively.
+By doing so, we could double-check that missing data was not problematic.
+To avoid data contamination, we checked both the “patientID” and “careproviderID” to ensure no notes were simultaneously present in the training and testing cohort.
+Finally, we have 5444 line of notes with 1941 positive cases (36\% of total) and 3503 negative cases.
+The average length of the number of characters is 601 and 704.
+The average length of the number of digits is 25 and 26 for the positive and negative cases, respectively.